As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 9. Tokyo Pen Shop

-I’ll give you three guesses for what this shop stocks…
+I’ll give you three guesses about what this shop stocks…

 Nope, it’s not noodles!

-Tokyo Pen Shop is a Japanese stationery website that was created with the intention to bring fine Japanese stationery to those who can’t readily access it.
+Tokyo Pen Shop is a Japanese stationery store online that was created with the intention to bring fine Japanese stationery to those who can’t readily access it.

 If you’re a Japanese language beginner or have been studying it for a while, you’ll know how precise some of those annoying kanji can be.